 4. Enter into a contract of employment

-In a contract of employment, you specify the employee’s salary, indicate whether a Collective Labour Agreement applies, outline working hours and rest times, and indicate whether you arrange an employee pension scheme.
+In an employment contract, you specify the employee’s salary, indicate whether a Collective Labour Agreement applies, outline working hours and rest times, and indicate whether you arrange an employee pension scheme.
 There are several types of employment contract, for instance a temporary or a permanent one.
 You can hire on-call workers with a zero-hours or min-max contract.
 You can read about the particulars in the employment contract article.

-5. Pay at least the minimum wage and holiday allowance
+5. Pay at least the Dutch minimum wage and holiday allowance

 6. Provide healthy and safe working conditions